-Description of SRE Methods Activities

-Flexibility refers to how flexible the framework is in adapting to different settings.

-Scalability in software refers to the ability of a system to grow in features and

-capabilities in response to rising demand.

-Any situation or occurrence that has the potential to negatively affect organizational

-/ software / system operations.

-Validation of requirements is the process of ensuring that a system satisfies its

-objectives and operates as intended.

-recognizing and analyzing potential concerns that could have a negative effect on

-highly influenced activities or projects.

-Analyses weaknesses in a system.

-Requirements which are compatible with your strategic objectives, vision, and

-corporate ambitions.

-Integration of requirements with security.

-Takes into consideration the value of stakeholder's assets.
+Activities Description of SRE Methods Activities Flexibility Flexibility refers to how flexible the framework is in adapting to different settings.
+Scalability Scalability in software refers to the ability of a system to grow in features and capabilities in response to rising demand.
+Threats Any situation or occurrence that has the potential to negatively affect organizational / software / system operations.
+Validation of requirements Validation of requirements is the process of ensuring that a system satisfies its objectives and operates as intended.
+Risk analysis recognizing and analyzing potential concerns that could have a negative effect on highly influenced activities or projects. vulnerability Analyses weaknesses in a system.
+Consistency Requirements which are compatible with your strategic objectives, vision, and corporate ambitions.
+Integration of security requirements Integration of requirements with security.
+Assets identification Takes into consideration the value of stakeholder's assets.